 Candidates must present the following qualifications to be considered eligible for this position:

-- In lieu of degree, minimum 3 years of relevant work experience
+- In lieu of Bachelor’s Degree a minimum of 7 years of relevant work experience can be accepted.

 Ideal candidates will present the following profile: